Clipper1331757/IQ_Net/readme.md

     - tree_id: the name of the tree file
 - `data_analysis.ipynb` contains codes used for data visualisation and analysis.
   - Should have the processed .csv file.

+## Benchmark Scripts

+All scripts and documentation used to benchmark IQ-NET against **IQ-TREE-quartet** are provided in the `IQ-TREE-quartet_benchmark/` directory.

+This directory includes:

+- Scripts for quartet tree inference using **IQ-TREE 2**.
+- A dedicated `README.md` describing the required software versions, directory structure, and instructions for reproducing the benchmark experiments.